-Previous RCTs have shown that dietary supplementation is the most natural method for intervention in preventing and improving hypertension in high-risk populations.46 The effects of the Vit C tablet and hawthorn beverage may be attributed to the active nutritional ingredients contained in the formula.47,48 Water-soluble Vit C and flavonoids have superior antioxidant properties.
-They can penetrate cell membranes and reach mitochondria to inhibit peroxidation reactions, thereby reducing the formation of peroxide products and protecting the lipid membrane of vascular cells from damage.49 The remarkable improvement in SBP and DBP in the antioxidant formula intervention group indicated that by drinking a beverage rich in flavonoids and taking Vit C tablets (diet + additional supplement), an adequate Vit C intake of 186.5 mg/d, accounting for 103.6% of heat-exposed workers' RNI of 180 mg/d, along with a flavonoid intake of 403.7 mg/d, which is within the range from the general population's SPL of 200 mg/d to UL of 800 mg/d, could meet the requirements for optimal antioxidant ability to combat oxidative stress induced by heat-exposure.
-This highlights the importance of adequate antioxidant supplementation and a well-functioning antioxidant network among heatexposed workers.
-In addition, hawthorn in beverage provides a relatively rich source of high-quality flavonoids, similar to those found in blueberries, which could help improve cardiovascular health.41 This supplement drink was favoured amongst heat-exposed workers because of the need for plenty of water and the appetite for a strong fruit acid taste.
-Moreover, considering the challenge to achieve optimal nutrient intake from fruits and vegetables due to unrestricted cooking methods as indicated in a randomized trial,50 we added Vit C chewable tablets in the formula to fortify the low Vit C content in hawthorn beverage.
-Together with flavonoids, the formula in this study met the levels needed for anti-peroxidation and cardiovascular health protection.
-In addition, the hawthorn beverage was shown to be a relatively low source of potassium (4.3% of the recommended intake), in which sufficient potassium intake could help improve cardiovascular health.51
+Previous RCTs have shown that dietary supplementation is the most natural intervention method for preventing and improving hypertension in high-risk populations.
+46 The effect of the fruity VC tablet and hawthorn beverage may be attributed to the active nutritional ingredients contained in the formula. ^{47,48} Water-soluble VC and flavonoids have superior antioxidant properties.
+They can penetrate cell membranes and reach mitochondria to inhibit peroxidation reactions, thereby reducing the formation of peroxide products and protecting the lipid membrane of vascular cells from damage.
+49 The remarkable improvement in SBP and DBP in the antioxidant formula intervention group indicated that by drinking beverage rich in flavonoids and taking VC tablets (diet + additional supplement), an adequate VC intake of 186.5 mg/d, accounting for 103.6% of heat-exposed workers' RNI of 180 mg/d, along with a flavonoid intake of 400.2 mg/d, which is within the range from the general population's SPL of 200 mg/d to UL of 800 mg/d, could meet the requirements for optimal antioxidant ability to combat oxidative stress induced by heat-exposure.
+This highlights the importance of adequate antioxidant supplementation and a well-functioning antioxidant network for mutual regeneration among heat-exposed workers.
+In addition, hawthorn in beverage provides a relatively rich source of high-quality flavonoids, similar to those found in blueberries, which could help improve cardiovascular health.
+41 This drink supplement pattern was favourable for heat-exposed workers because of the need for plenty of water and the appetite for a strong fruit acid taste.
+Moreover, considering the challenge of achieving optimal nutrient intake from fruits and vegetables due to unrestricted cooking methods and its barriers to intervention effects on BP, as indicated in a randomized trial,50 we added VC chewable tablets in formula to fortify the low VC content in hawthorn beverage, which need to be boiled during processing, to meet the recommended intake requirements for heat-exposed workers.
+Together with flavonoids, the formula met the need for anti-peroxidation and protected cardiovascular health.
+In addition, the hawthorn beverage provides a relatively low source of potassium, contributing to only 4.3% of the recommended intake, although sufficient potassium intake could help improve cardiovascular health.51